' Filing Bankruptcy in the Military - Law Offices of Robert M. Geller

 Are Military Members Eligible for Bankruptcy?

-Military members and their families are often required to move from location to location, and put their lives on hold during their or their loved one’s military service.
+Military members and their families are often required to move from location to location.
+They put their lives on hold during their or their loved one’s military service.
 For some, this means facing financial challenges that might not exist otherwise.
-And even if those money problems did exist otherwise, the challenges that come with a military career make things even more stressful.
+Even if those money problems did exist otherwise, the challenges that come with a military career make things even more stressful.

 It can also be difficult to deal with the heightened expectations placed on you when you are in service to our country.
-Military members are expected to maintain good credit and make responsible choices, but nobody is able to control every single occurrence in his or her life.
-Sometimes unexpected events occur that lead to financial burden.
+Military members are expected to maintain good credit and make responsible choices.
+However, nobody is able to control every single occurrence in his or her life.
+Sometimes unexpected events occur that lead to financial burdens.

 The good news is there are tools available for military members, just as there are for civilians that make it easier to deal with the burden of debt.